dpocknee/historical-permutations/README.md

 ---

 ## Myrvold and Ruskey (2001) [remainder order]

+The following algorithm lies much outside the original timescale I set for the project but has been included as it is a useful way of selecting individual permutations by rank and the algorithm itself is novel.

 > "The second order, which we call remainder order, was used by Myrvold and Ruskey [15].
 Informally, let ( x , y ) denote the swap of the xth and yth symbol of a string.
 For example, applying ( 4 , 2 ) to 456123 gives 416523.
 Swaps are also called transpositions.
 In remainder order, the ith permutation is obtained from the identity permutation by a series of _n_ − 1 transpositions.
 The first indices of the transpositions are _n_, _n_ − 1 , ... , 2.
 The second indices are remainders when _i_ is successively divided by _n_, *n*− 1 , ... , 2, plus one.
 For example, here are the calculations for _i_ = 92 and _n_ = 5
 >